strncat/strncat.github.io/_posts/2020-05-21-quicksort.markdown

 \end{align*}
 $$
 </div>
-Since we make at most one comparison between each pair, we can write $X$ as follows
+Since we make at most one comparison between each pair, we can write $$X$$ as follows
 <div center>
 $$
 \begin{align*}